josephpicardat/sorting_algorithm_visualizer/README.md

 -   React: The library used for building the user interface.
 -   Material-UI: Provides UI components and styling.

+## Contributing

+- This project was created as a self-made development application.
+If you are interested in contributing, please go and contact me via LinkedIn listed below.

 ## Contact Me